 We focus on how our purpose is beneficial and ensure we deliver our purpose in order to provide public benefit.
-While we are a fee-paying school, we understand, and therefore ensure, that the provision we make available for those of low or modest means must be at an appropriate level and not just a token gesture.
+Whilst we are a fee-paying school, we understand, and therefore ensure, that the provision we make available for those of low or modest means must be at an appropriate level and not just a token gesture.

 We strive to place ‘Children First’ in everything we do.

 We achieve this by protecting and supporting the students in our care, helping to improve their educational outcomes by involving and engaging them in the decisions that ultimately impact on their everyday lives.
-We firmly believe that all students have a right and an equal opportunity to be safe, nurtured, flourish, discover their passion and fulfil their potential.
+We firmly believe that all students have a right and an equal opportunity to be safe, be nurtured, flourish, discover their passion and fulfil their potential.

-We strive to ensure that our decision making around who benefits from Beaulieu adheres to our purpose.
+We strive to ensure that our decision-making around who benefits from Beaulieu adheres to our purpose.

 It is essential that we know, understand and are consistent in our position on who may be able to benefit from Beaulieu’s purpose.
 We must be able to demonstrate that all possible ways of delivering our purpose have been considered and provision has been made to enable us to achieve this.